isabelaaguiar/ENES247/lab1-mux/README.md

 *Is the word "end" the end of the "begin" or the end of initial?*

+It is the end of "begin"

 *Why isn't there a semi-colon after "end"?*

+It does not require one

 *Are the commands under begin executed sequentially or in parallel?*

+Sequentially

 *Are all the possible combinations of x, y and s tested?*